Cold Spring Harbor Laboratory Biological Data Science Codeathon

 What topics are in scope?

 Building tools and pipelines for advanced analysis of biological datasets including text, images, next generation sequencing data, proteomics, and metadata.
 We are interested in proposals for pipelines and analysis of large public datasets such as SRA, data interoperability, and using machine learning techniques.
 We also welcome proposals for tutorial pipelines and educational tools.
 You will have access to computational resources in the Cloud to turn your idea into a working prototype.
-You can also propose to build off of previous codeathon projects which can be found here.
+You can also propose to build off of previous codeathon projects.

 If I pitch a project, do I need to lead it?